jsxstyle/jsxstyle/packages/jsxstyle/README.md

 </details>

+## Does jsxstyle support autoprefixing?

+Runtime jsxstyle does not bundle an autoprefixer, but autoprefixing is easily doable if you use webpack.
+We recommend combining [`jsxstyle-loader`][jsxstyle-loader] with a CSS loader that handles provides autoprefixing.
+At Smyte, we use `postcss-loader` with `postcss-cssnext`.
+Not using `webpack` and you’d like to see runtime autoprefixing supported?
+[Open an issue][new issue] and let us know!

 ## What about global styles?

 jsxstyle only manages styles written on jsxstyle components.
 Where you put global styles is entirely up to you.
 At Smyte, we use a separate shared style sheet that contains a few reset styles.